OgataiKhan/vite-boolflix/README.md

 ## Features

-- The basic functionality of the app is being able to search among the movies and TV shows from "The Movie DB" api.
+- The basic functionality of the app is being able to search among the movies and TV shows from "The Movie DB" API.

 ![Basic Search](./public/img/readme-img/basic-search.png)